treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

  MultiProcessingModule=thread
 ```

-Import the source code of the application file to Qt Creator.
-Then click [File] – [Open File or Project...] and then choose the project file on the file selection screen.
-Click the [Configure Project] button, and then import the project.
-The following screen is seen when the blogapp project is imported.
+Import the source code of the application file to the Qt Creator.
+Then click *[File] – [Open File or Project...]* and then choose the project file on the file selection screen.
+Click the *[Configure Project]* button, and then import the project.
+The following screen is seen when the *blogapp* project has been successfully imported.

 <div class="img-center" markdown="1">